 5.9 What happens if I have a complaint?

 In the unlikely event you have a reason to complain whilst away, you must immediately notify the Guest Relations Desk on board ship and the supplier of the service(s) in question (if not us).
 This is to ensure that we are given the opportunity to address and to attempt to resolve any issue you raise.
 Any verbal complaint must be put in writing and given to the supplier and us as soon as possible.
-If a problem cannot be resolved to your satisfaction and you wish to follow this up you must write to us on your return to the address below.
+If a problem cannot be resolved to your satisfaction and you wish to follow this up you must write to us on your return to Celebrity Cruises Customer Relations Department, Building 3, The Heights, Brooklands, Weybridge, Surrey, KT13 0NY, United Kingdom.
 You must give your booking reference number and full details of your complaint within 28 days of your return from holiday unless a different time limit applies to your claim – see sections 2.1, 2.3, 2.4 and 5.8 above.
 We will only accept complaints from the lead name of a booking.
 If your complaint is written on behalf of other members of your travelling party, their full names and booking reference numbers must be clearly stated in the correspondence together with their authority for you to handle the complaint on their behalf.
 If you fail to follow this simple complaints procedure, your right to claim the compensation you may otherwise have been entitled to may be affected or even lost as a result.

-Any dispute between us, which cannot be settled by agreement, may be referred to the Association of British Travel Agents (ABTA) Arbitration scheme and full details may be found at www.abta.com.
+Any dispute between us, which cannot be settled by agreement, may be referred to the Association of British Travel Agents (ABTA) Arbitration scheme which can be used for disputes relating to alleged breaches of contract and/or negligence claims or the Association of British Travel Agents (ABTA) Conciliation Scheme which can be used specifically for disputes relating to personal injury and sickness, full details of both may be found at https://abta.com/holiday-help-and-complaints/abtas-adr-scheme.
 Alternatively, where you have specifically booked online, you may choose to take advantage of the EU Online Dispute Resolution Service, full details of which are available at http://ec.europa.eu/odr.

 The contract between us is governed by English law.